Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/config.yml.md

 permalink: /docs/en-US/config/
 ---

-`config/default-config.yml` is the [default config file](https://raw.githubusercontent.com/Varying-Vagrant-Vagrants/VVV/stable/config/default-config.yml) that VVV uses to set itself up.
-Copy this file to `config/config.yml` to make changes and add your own site.
+VVV uses a config file to identify what sites it has, which software to install, and what kind of virtual machine you prefer.
+This file is located in at `config/config.yml`, and is created the first time you run a vagrant command by copying `config/default-config.yml`.
+[This is what the default config file looks like](https://raw.githubusercontent.com/Varying-Vagrant-Vagrants/VVV/stable/config/default-config.yml).

-**Before VVV 3.2 the file was `vvv-config.yml` and `vvv-custom.yml` in the VVV root.**
+**Before VVV 3.2 the file was named `vvv-config.yml`/`vvv-custom.yml` and was located in the main folder.**

 ## The sites block